brechtm/rinohtype/doc/advanced.rst

 ===============

-This sections serves as a reference for various building blocks making up RinohType.
+This sections serves as a reference for various building blocks making up rinohtype.
 The information presented here is useful for those who want to learn how element styling works in RinohType, which is helpful when creating custom style sheets.